jbe/lazy_load/README.md

 LazyLoad
 ========

-**Unobtrusively autoload code with callbacks and helpful errors**
+**Autoload with custom callbacks**

 ---

-LazyLoad is a more elaborate alternative to the [autoload](http://ruby-doc.org/core/classes/Module.html#M000443) method.
-For instance, it allows setting up callbacks to be invoked when a certain constant is referenced.
-It is used in scenarios where you need to "soft require" something -- typically to find the "best available" implementation, or fail gracefully when dependencies are not met.
+LazyLoad is a slightly more elaborate alternative to [autoload](http://ruby-doc.org/core/classes/Module.html#M000443).
+It helps deal with "soft" dependencies, where dependencies are "preferred", rather than strictly needed.
+It is very simple, but provides:

+* Custom callbacks
+* "Best available" dependency selection
+* A simple, optional wrapper mechanism

-Unlike autoload, LazyLoad is scoped, and it does therefore not pollute or monkey patch.
-What this means is: When you register a callback for the `Foo` constant, referencing `LazyLoad::Foo` will trigger the callback.
+Unlike [autoload](http://ruby-doc.org/core/classes/Module.html#M000443), LazyLoad is scoped.
+This means that when you register a callback for the `Foo` constant, referencing `LazyLoad::Foo` will trigger the callback.
 Simply referencing `Foo` will not trigger the callback.
+In other words, internals are not monkey patched.
+However, you can also use it as a mixin, thereby eliminating the verbosity.

 ### Samples